Last Updated: 6/2/23 | June 2nd, 2023

 Fear.
 It’s what often keeps us from living our lives and achieving our dreams.

-Whenever I talk to people about long-term travel, they tell me they wish they could do what I do.
-They tell me all their travel dreams and grand plans then when asked why they don’t pursue them, they come up with common excuses as to why they can’t realize them:
+Whenever I talk to people about long-term travel, so many tell me they wish they could do what I do.
+They tell me all their travel dreams and grand plans then when asked why they don’t pursue them, they come up with a plethora of excuses:

 They fear they have too many responsibilities at home.